sinc-lab/miRe2e/README.md

 Training the models may take several hours and requires GPU processing capabilities beyond the ones provided freely by Google Colab.
 In the following, there are instructions for training each stage of miRe2e.

-Each one of the following steps will train a stage of the model.
 New models are saved as  pickle files (*.pkl).